sparkflows/sparkflows-docs/docs/installation/security/security-http.rst

     server.cookie.secure=true

-.. note:: Make sure to change the default value of above parameter, By default these two value is false
+.. note:: Make sure to change the default value of above parameter to true, By default these two value is false